rishitha-1612/Voice-based-classification-of-Parkinson-s-disease/README.md

-# Parkinson’s Disease Detection using Voice and Machine Learning
+# Parkinson’s Disease Detection using Voice

 This project develops a **machine learning–based diagnostic tool** for detecting Parkinson’s Disease from voice recordings.
 It extracts acoustic and frequency-based features such as **jitter, shimmer, and pitch variation**, and trains a **Gradient Boosting Classifier** for accurate classification.